Self-harm - understanding and responding to self-harm when working with students

 About our ready-to-run training

 The easiest way to book our training for your team:

+You will receive the details of your session and a Microsoft Teams link to provide to your attendees, and we'll deliver the session live and online.
 After the session, you will receive a report of the feedback from your participants and a copy of the course materials to share with those who attended.

 This is a 2-hour training session.
-We will agree a specific start time that works for you.

 About this session

 What is self-harm?
 Why do people self-harm?
 If you know or suspect that a student is self-harming, what might the best way be to respond?
 Is it appropriate or helpful to bring the subject up with the student?
 This 2-hour online session explores the nature of self-harm, how team members can respond and how they can best talk to, and support, a student who indicates that they engage in self-harm.

 This session is relevant to teams and cohorts who work with students in higher education and who might find themselves engaging with a student who indicates that they engage in self-harm.

 Academics – such as personal tutors, module leaders, and lecturers

 Professional services practitioners – such as disability advisers, welfare advisers, finance advisers, or international student advisers